Tanish-Aravind/CODING-SAMURAI-INTERNSHIP-TASK/README.md

 # CODING-SAMURAI-INTERNSHIP-TASK
 Completed machine learning internship tasks (Batch A-45) from Coding Samurai – includes regression, classification, NLP, and deep learning projects.

-🏠 Project 1: House Price Prediction using Linear Regression 📌 Description:
+Task 1 : 🏠 House Price Prediction – Summary
-This project focuses on building a linear regression model to predict house prices based on various features such as area, location, number of rooms, presence of air conditioning, guest rooms, etc. It’s a classic regression problem ideal for learning how to handle real estate data and apply core ML concepts.

-🛠 Skills Applied:

-Data Cleaning & Preprocessing (yes/no → binary, categorical → OneHotEncoding)

-Feature Engineering using ColumnTransformer

-Log transformation to normalize skewed target variable

-Model Training with LinearRegression

-Performance Evaluation using MSE & R² Score

-⚙️ Tools & Libraries:
-pandas, numpy, scikit-learn, LinearRegression, OneHotEncoder, StandardScaler

-📈 Results:

-MSE: ~1.72 trillion

-R² Score: 0.658, meaning the model explains around 65.8% of the variance in housing prices – not bad for a basic regression setup!

-🧠 Concepts Covered:

-Linear Regression

-Log transformation for improving prediction accuracy

-Model evaluation on original price scale
+In this project, I built a Linear Regression model to predict house prices using a dataset containing various property features like area, number of bedrooms, availability of a guest room, air conditioning, and more.
+I began with essential data preprocessing, where I handled binary categorical features (yes/no) using mapping, and applied OneHotEncoding to multi-class categorical variables.
+After cleaning the data, I used a ColumnTransformer to ensure smooth preprocessing of categorical and numerical data.

+To enhance model performance and stabilize variance, I applied a log transformation on the target variable (price) before training the model.
+Then, I trained a LinearRegression model using train-test split, predicted log-scaled prices, and inverse transformed them back using np.expm1() for meaningful interpretation.
+The model’s performance was evaluated using Mean Squared Error (MSE) and R² Score, achieving an R² of ~0.66, which indicates a fairly strong linear relationship between features and house price.
+The results show the model's potential in real-world price prediction scenarios.

+Task 2 :